ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Touchpad - Center: Gamepad A, West: Gamepad D-pad Left, East: Gamepad D-pad Right, North: Gamepad X, South: Pointer reset

 In Dolphin's Graphics settings, check V-Sync.
 In Controller settings, under the Wii Remotes section, select Emulate the Wii's Bluetooth adapter, set Wii Remote 1 to Emulated Wii Remote.
 Click Configure, set Device to XInput/0/Gamepad.
-Press Touchpad South to reset stick, and set the mapping by pressing the buttons on Gear VR controller.
+Press Touchpad South to re-center stick, and set the mapping by pressing the buttons on Gear VR controller.
 Set Buttons A/B/1/2/-/+ to Button A, Button B, Shoulder R, Shoulder L, Back, Start respectively.
 Set D-Pad Left/Right to Pad W, Pad E respectively.
 In Motion Simulation tab, under the Shake section, set all of X/Y/Z to Button X. Under the Point section, set Up/Down/Left/Right to Left Y+, Left Y-, Left X-, Left X+ respectively.
 Set Vertical Offset to 15 cm, Total Yaw to 19 degree, Total Pitch to 19 degree (different for some games, usually Vertical Offset around 0 to 15 cm, Total Yaw around 15 to 20 degree, Total Pitch around 11 to 19 degree, use the same settings as option 1, or try to find the data in [Dolphin Lightguns Accuracy Inis](https://github.com/ProfgLX/Dolphin-Lightguns-Accuracy-Inis)).
 Give the Profile a name and Save, then Close the settings.
 Don't click Calibrate, it doesn't work.

 Alternatively, edit the ini file "%APPDATA%\Dolphin Emulator\Config\WiimoteNew.ini" (default) directly for the mapping: